Procurement and tendering

 Socially Responsible Procurement

-When we purchase products or services, we do so sustainably.
-We take into account the price as well as the impact on the environment and society.
+When we procure products or services, we do so sustainably.
+We take the price and the impact on the environment and society into account.
 We pay attention to:

-• use environmentally friendly materials and raw materials;
+• use of environmentally friendly materials and raw materials;

 • conserving water and soil;